netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

    This section provides some examples to illustrate the use of the period and recurrence formats defined as YANG groupings.
-Note that "grouping" does not define any nodes in the schema tree, the examples illustrated are just for the ease of understanding.
+Note that "grouping" does not define any data nodes in the schema tree, the examples illustrated are just for the ease of understanding.
 Only the message body is provided with JSON used for encoding {{?RFC7951}}.